britram/taps-transports/draft-ietf-taps-transports.md

 sends a request containing a request method, URI and protocol version followed by a MIME-like message (see {{RFC7231}} for the differences between an HTTP object and a MIME message), containing information about the client and request modifiers.
-The message can contain a message body carrying application data as well.
-The server responds with a status or error code followed by a MIME-like message containing information about the server and information about carried data and it can include a message body.
+The message can also contain a message body carrying application data.
+The server responds with a status or error code followed by a MIME-like message containing information about the server and information about the data.
+This may include a message body.
 It is possible to specify a data format for the message body using MIME media types {{RFC2045}}.
-Furthermore, the protocol has numerous additional features; features relevant to pseudotransport are described below.
+The protocol has additional features, some relevant to pseudo-transport are described below.

-Content negotiation, specified in {{RFC7231}}, is a mechanism provided by HTTP for selecting a representation on a requested resource.
-The client and server negotiate acceptable data formats, charsets, data encoding (e.g., data can be transferred compressed using gzip), etc. HTTP can accommodate exchange of messages as well as data streaming (using chunked transfer encoding
+Content negotiation, specified in {{RFC7231}}, is a mechanism provided by HTTP to allow selection of a representation for a requested resource.
+The client and server negotiate acceptable data formats, charsets, data encoding (e.g., data can be transferred compressed using gzip).
+HTTP can accommodate exchange of messages as well as data streaming (using chunked transfer encoding
 {{RFC7230}}).
-It is also possible to request a part of a resource using range requests specified in {{RFC7233}}.
+It is also possible to request a part of a resource using an object range request {{RFC7233}}.
 The protocol provides powerful cache control signalling defined in {{RFC7234}}.

-HTTP 1.1's and HTTP 2.0's persistent connections can be use to perform multiple request-response transactions during the life-time of a single HTTP connection.
-Moreover, HTTP 2.0 connections can multiplex many request/response pairs in parallel on a single transport connection.
-This reduces connection establishment overhead and the effect of the transport layer slow-start on each transaction, important in reducing latency for HTTP's primary use case.
+The persistent connections of HTTP 1.1 and HTTP 2.0 allow multiple request-response transactions (streams) during the life-time of a single HTTP connection.
+HTTP 2.0 connections can multiplex many request/response pairs in parallel on a single transport connection.
+This reduces overhead during connection establishment and mitigates transport layer slow-start that would have otherwise been incurred for each transaction.
+Both are important to reduce latency for HTTP's primary use case.

-It is possible to combine HTTP with security mechanisms, like TLS (denoted by HTTPS), which adds protocol properties provided by such a mechanism (e.g., authentication, encryption).
-The TLS Application-Layer Protocol Negotiation (ALPN) extension {{RFC7301}} can be used for HTTP version negotiation within the TLS handshake, which eliminates the latency of addition round-trips.
+HTTP can be combined with security mechanisms, such as TLS (denoted by HTTPS).
+This adds protocol properties provided by such a mechanism (e.g., authentication, encryption).
+The TLS Application-Layer Protocol Negotiation (ALPN) extension {{RFC7301}} can be used to negotiate the HTTP version within the TLS handshake, eliminating the latency incurred by additional round-trip exchanges.
 Arbitrary cookie strings, included as part of the MIME headers, are often used as bearer tokens in HTTP.

-Application layer protocols using HTTP as substrate may use an existing method and data formats, or specify new methods and data formats.
-Furthermore some protocols may not fit a request/response paradigm and instead rely on HTTP to send messages (e.g., {{RFC6546}}).
-Because HTTP works in many restricted infrastructures, it is also used to tunnel other application-layer protocols.
+Application layer protocols may use HTTP as a substrate with an existing method and data formats, or specify new methods and data formats.
+Some protocols may not fit a request/response paradigm and instead rely on HTTP to send messages (e.g., {{RFC6546}}).
+Because HTTP works in many restricted infrastructures, it can also be used to tunnel other application-layer protocols.

 ### Interface Description